Multimodal Crystal Flow: Any-to-Any Modality Generation for Unified Crystal Modeling: Introduction

 In this work, we introduce \emph{Multimodal Crystal Flow (MCFlow)}, a unified generative model that enables any-to-any modality generation across atom types and crystal structures (\cref{fig:overview}).
 The key insight is that by decoupling flow time axes for different modalities, a single model can flexibly condition on any subset of modalities while generating the rest, without retraining or task-specific architectures.
 This design allows a single MCFlow model to support CSP, DNG, and atom type generation.

-We instantiate MCFlow using a diffusion transformer (DiT) architecture~\citep{peebles2023scalable}, following recent successes in all-atom molecular and crystalline modeling~\citep{joshi2025all,frank2025sampling,yi2025crystaldit}.
+We instantiate MCFlow using a diffusion transformer (DiT) architecture~\citep{peebles2023scalable}, following recent successes in all-atom molecular and crystalline modeling~\citep{joshi2025all,frank2025sampling,yi2025crystaldit,kim2026catflow,kim2026atommof,kim2026flexible,morehead2026zatom}.
 However, the DiT lacks inductive biases for crystallographic symmetry and permutation invariance.
 To address this, we introduce a composition- and symmetry-aware atom ordering and hierarchical permutation augmentation.
 By lexicographically sorting atoms based on electronegativity and Wyckoff positions, we enable the DiT to internalize chemical and crystallographic structure from data without relying on explicit structural templates.
 The hierarchical permutation augmentation then enforces invariance across and within symmetry-equivalent orbits, providing a structured inductive bias over compositionally and crystallographically equivalent atoms.

-Our main contributions are as follows: \begin{itemize} \item We introduce \textit{MCFlow}, a unified multimodal flow framework for crystal generation that enables any-to-any modality generation across atom types and crystal structures within a single model. \item We propose a composition- and symmetry-aware atom ordering strategy that enables DiT architectures to encode composition and crystallographic symmetry priors without explicit symmetry constraints. \item We introduce hierarchical inter- and intra-orbit permutation augmentation over symmetry-equivalent atoms, promoting permutation robustness. \item We demonstrate that MCFlow, together with the proposed ordering and augmentation strategies, achieves competitive performance in crystal structure prediction, \textit{de novo} generation, and structure-conditioned atom type generation using a single model. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We introduce \emph{MCFlow}, a unified multimodal flow framework for crystal generation that enables any-to-any modality generation across atom types and crystal structures within a single model. \item We propose a composition- and symmetry-aware atom ordering with hierarchical inter- and intra-orbit permutation augmentation, enabling DiT architectures to exploit compositional and crystallographic priors from data without explicit symmetry templates. \item We demonstrate that a single MCFlow model achieves competitive performance across crystal structure prediction, \emph{de novo} generation, and structure-conditioned atom type generation. \item Building on structure-conditioned atom type generation, we further enable atom type substitution by fixing atom types at known sites and sampling target sites from the same trained model. \end{itemize}

+\textbf{Conflict of Interest Disclosure.} Authors S. Han and C. Park are employed by LG AI Research, and K. Seong conducted this research during an internship at LG AI Research.
+MCFlow, the model proposed and evaluated in this paper, was developed at LG AI Research.